Goh Liu Ying: Career

 On 6 December 2021, Goh partner Chan announced in his Instagram post that Chan-Goh have decided to split up after 13 years of playing badminton together.
 BWF World Tour Finals 2021 was the last games Chan-Goh played.
 Ong Yew Sin later became Goh's new partner and the planned German Open will be their first tournament together.

 Retirement

 In November 2022, Goh announced her plans to retire after competing at the 2023 Malaysia Open.
 Teaming up again with Chan Peng Soon, they lost 21-18, 15-21, 7-21 to the Indonesian pair of Rehan Naufal Kusharjanto and Lisa Ayu Kusumawati in the first round on 10 January 2023.
 Badminton Association of Malaysia organized a retirement ceremony for Goh at the Axiata Arena on 14 January 2023.
 An exhibition match featuring Goh, Tan Boon Heong, Koo Kean Keat, Chan Peng Soon, Cheah Liek Hou and Beiwen Zhang was held during the ceremony.
+Following her retirement, Goh founded a badminton academy; GLY Academy in Melaka and runs a sports agency; Wellsport as well as a gown rental shop - Tuilerie - in Kuala Lumpur.
+In July 2023, she opened a badminton hall - GLY Badminton Hall - in Krubong, Melaka with hopes to bring more resources in the sport to her birthplace.

 Personal life

-Sponsorship

-Both Goh and her partner Chan Peng Soon are appointed by Yobick Malaysia as their brand ambassadors.
+On 18 April 2023, Goh hinted that she is married to a low-profile businessman, whom she started dating when she was still competing, through a series of postings on her Facebook and Instagram profiles.
+Goh gave birth a child on 31 August 2023.